prateeksawhney97/CarND-Advanced-Lane-Lines/README.md

 The Project
 ---

-The goals / steps of this project are:
+The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.